Pranav-un/ATSight/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## � Troubleshooting

-### Common Issues

-**Backend won't start:**
-- Ensure Java 21 is installed and `JAVA_HOME` is set
-- Check MySQL is running and database exists
-- Verify `.env` file is properly configured

-**Frontend build fails:**
-- Ensure Node.js 18+ is installed
-- Delete `node_modules` and `package-lock.json`, then run `npm install`
-- Check for TypeScript errors in the console

-**Database connection issues:**
-- Verify MySQL is running on the correct port
-- Check database credentials in `.env` file
-- Ensure the database `resume_analyzer` exists

-**AI features not working:**
-- Verify API keys are correctly set in `.env`
-- Check internet connectivity for external AI services
-- Review application logs for API rate limit issues

-### Performance Tips

-- Use MySQL indices for better query performance
-- Configure JVM heap size for large file processing
-- Enable Redis caching for frequent database queries (future enhancement)

 ## 📞 Support & Contact